-Through discussions with ODM, we were made aware and confirmed several encounter data quality concerns.
-We have not made any adjustments to the cost report data, and have not identified any material concerns with the data.
+Through discussions with ODM and various data analyses, we were made aware of and confirmed several cost report and encounter data quality concerns.

+iii.
 Use of encounter and fee-for-service data

-As all the populations that will be enrolled in managed care during the rate period were included in the risk-based managed care delivery system in the calendar year 2014 base experience period, fee-for-service (FFS) data was not included in the base experience used to develop the capitation rates.
+FFS data was used as the base experience used to develop the capitation rates for the AFK rate cell.
+We reviewed and shared data summaries of the AFK FFS data with ODM to validate that it was appropriate for use.
 FFS experience was used to estimate the potential impact of ODM's policy decision to move certain periods of retro-active FFS eligibility into the managed care delivery system.
-Managed care encounter data was weighted with MCP cost report data in the development of the capitation rates.
+Additionally, FFS data was used to estimate the impact of moving the BCCP and BCMH populations into mandatory managed care.
+Managed care encounter data was weighted with MCP cost report data in the development of the capitation rates for all other populations.
 The base data used reflects the historical experience and covered services used by the covered populations.

+iv.
 Use of managed care encounter data